Transition to Retirement Pension: What Is It & How Does It Work?

 Is a Transition to Retirement Pension a Good Idea?

 A transition to retirement pension is a good idea because it provides you with great career flexibility and strategic opportunities, enabling you to work longer, reduce working hours sooner and employ tax-effective strategies to increase your retirement savings.
-It can be a great way to maximise your financial position in the lead up to retirement, especially upon reaching age 60.
+It can be a great way to maximise your financial position in the lead up to retirement.

 How Do You Successfully Transition to Retirement?

-You successfully transition into retirement by first attaining your superannuation preservation age, which provides you with the ability to access your super via a transition to retirement pension, even if you are still working full time.
+You successfully transition into retirement by first attaining age 60, which provides you with the ability to access your super via a transition to retirement pension, even if you are still working full time.
 You then calculate how long you will need to continue working at your reduced working capacity, before full retirement, while still meeting your retirement income objectives.

 How Do I Start a Transition to Retirement